2017 NCAA Division I FCS football season

 The 2017 NCAA Division I FCS football season, part of college football in the United States, was organized by the National Collegiate Athletic Association (NCAA) at the Division I Football Championship Subdivision (FCS) level.
 The FCS Championship Game was played on January 6, 2018, in Frisco, Texas.
 The North Dakota State Bison beat the James Madison Dukes, 17–13, to capture their sixth title in seven years.

 Conference changes and new programs

+For the first time since 2012 (and just the second time ever), there were no independent programs in FCS during the 2017 season.

-Membership changes
+Notable changes

-In addition, this was the final year for Campbell in the Pioneer Football League.
-In November 2016, the school announced that it would transition to scholarship football, and would add the sport to its existing membership in the Big South Conference in 2018.

-This was the final season for Idaho as a football member of the Sun Belt Conference, and was also Idaho's final FBS season.
-Following the 2016 decision of the Sun Belt not to extend its football membership agreements with Idaho after their 2017 expiration, Idaho announced that it would downgrade to FCS football, adding the sport to its full but non-football membership in the Big Sky Conference.
-This is the first time in Division I that a school has voluntarily descended from FBS to FCS.

-It was also the final season for Liberty in the Big South, and also potentially the final season for Hampton in Mid-Eastern Athletic Conference (MEAC) football (see below).